-- The student' age - The disciplinary history of the student - Whether the pupil is a student with a disability - The Seriousness of the violation or behavior committed by the student - Whether the violation or behavior committed by the student threatened the safety of any student or staff member - Whether restorative practices will be used to address the violation or behavior committed by the student - Whether a lesser intervention would properly address the violation or behavior committed by the student
+- The disciplinary history of the student. - Whether the pupil is a student with a disability. - The seriousness of the violation or behavior committed by the student. - Whether the violation or behavior committed by the student threatened the safety of any student or staff member. - Whether restorative practices will be used to address the violation or behavior committed by the student. - Whether a lesser intervention would properly address the violation or behavior committed by the student.